JeyasuryaUR/QuizApp/readme.md

 To deploy the application, you can use services like Heroku, Render, or any other cloud provider that supports Django applications.
 Make sure to configure the environment variables and database settings accordingly.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

 ## Contact

-For any questions or inquiries, please contact[jeyasurya0206@example.com].
+For any questions or inquiries, please contact [jeyasurya0206@example.com].